j-p-courneya/Intro-Python-Bioinformatics/_episodes/05-scripts.md

 ## Writing Your First Script

-A script in python is almost exactly the same as a Shell script you've already met, i.e. it is a plain text file that contains lines of Python code that will be executed one after another.
+A script in python is almost exactly the same as a R script you've already met, i.e. it is a plain text file that contains lines of Python code that will be executed one after another.

 To create and edit a Python script, it is almost essential to use a text editor with syntax